Build and test an AI agent with Foundry Agent Service and PostgreSQL

 az deployment group create --resource-group "$RG_NAME" --template-file "~/mslearn-postgresql/Allfiles/Labs/Shared/deploy-all-plus-foundry.bicep" --parameters adminLogin=pgAdmin adminLoginPassword="$ADMIN_PASSWORD" databaseName=rentalsThe deployment provisions:

-- An Azure Database for PostgreSQL Flexible Server named
+- An Azure Database for PostgreSQL Flexible Server with a

-- An Microsoft Foundry project for building the agent
+- A Microsoft Foundry AI Services resource with a gpt-5.1 model deployment for the agent

-- An Azure Database for PostgreSQL Flexible Server named
+- An Azure Database for PostgreSQL Flexible Server with a

 Note the PostgreSQL server FQDN, username (